allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 |    Recall           |        0.763 |       0.900 |
 |    Accuracy         |        0.934 |       0.914 |

-Three model performance metrics between the two sampling options are listed: Precision, Recall and Accuracy.
-For this study, we care first and foremost about the Precision metric.
+Three model performance metrics between the two sampling options are listed: __Precision__, __Recall__ and __Accuracy__.
+For this study, we care first and foremost about the __Precision__ metric.
 That is, we don't want to predict a loan going into default when it doesn't in fact.
-Ultimately, the goal of SBA loan guarantee is to assist small business owners in obtaining much needed capital.
+Ultimately, the goal of SBA loan guarantee is to assist small business owners in obtaining much needed capital for growth.
 Secondly, we would also want the model to have a good overall accuracy rate after the imbalanced dataset problem is corrected.
 Based on these two criteria, the class_weight option is chosen.
 Amongst the model tested, a linear model like Logistic Regression performs significantly worse than the other three non-linear models.
 Out of the three non-linear models, performance is pretty much on-par with each other.
 In the next modeling section, I will use both Random Forest and Gradient Boost to identify the features of importance.

 ### 4.2.
 Modeling & Comparison <a name="compare"></a>